Yang Joon-il: 2019 - Comeback with "Sugar Man"

 On February 3, his photo essay [Yang Joon Il Maybe] started a pre-sale.
 On the first day, over 15,000 copies were pre-sold and it became bestseller.
-A series of the interviews with the behind-the-scenes of photo shooting for his book was released also.interview-Question From Yang Joon Il On the 9th, Yang opened his official YouTube channel, Official Yang Joon Il.
+A series of the interviews with the behind-the-scenes of photo shooting for his book was released also.
+On the 9th, Yang opened his official YouTube channel, Official Yang Joon Il.
 The number of subscribers has spiked up to over 15K in a single day.
-On Valentine's day, on February 14, [Yang Joon Il Maybe] was officially released.
+On Valentine's Day, on February 14, [Yang Joon Il Maybe] was officially released.